polypheny/Polypheny-Go-Driver/README.md

 # Polypheny-DB Go Driver

-A Polypheny-DB Driver for Go's [database/sql](https://golang.org/pkg/database/sql/) package.
+A Polypheny-DB Driver for the Go programming language.

 ## Installation